Blog

 • University language courses: Most universities offer free or low-cost German courses for enrolled students

-• Tandem partners: Language exchange with German students
+• Tandem partners: Language exchange with German students through the international office

-• Integration courses: Government-funded courses for immigrants
+• Integration courses: Government-funded courses for permanent residents (often subsidized for students with a residence permit)

 Explore our German language courses for structured learning options.